Posted Mar 19, 2020 Updated June 2, 2020

-- Stay home if you are sick or have recently returned from travelling and ask others to shop for you.
+- Stay home if you are sick or have recently returned from travelling.
+Ask others to shop for you.

-- Wash your hands before coming to the store.
+- Wash your hands or use hand sanitizer before entering the store.

-- Practice physical distancing – be respectful or each others' personal space, remaining 2 meters apart.
+- Practice physical distancing – be respectful of each others' personal space, remaining two meters apart.

 - Shop for a week's worth of groceries at a time, but be mindful of quantities and needs – do not hoard goods.

 - Keep your reusable bags at home for now.

 - Be respectful on social media – as a community, we need to be supportive of each other.

 Seniors or immunocompromised are urged to contact the Sooke Volunteer Society at 250.642.6364.
 They have volunteers helping with grocery orders and delivery.
 You can call also visit bc211.ca or call 211 for assistance.

 Please be mindful of others and our staff during these trying times.
 Thank you for your understanding, patience and support.